Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 2. **Service Account**: Create a service account and download the JSON key file.
 Ensure that this service account has the necessary permissions to create resources like Google Cloud Storage buckets and BigQuery datasets.
 3. **Terraform Installed**: Make sure you have Terraform installed on your machine.
 You can download it from [Terraform's official website](https://www.terraform.io/downloads.html).

-## Dashboard Explanation

-If you wish to access the final dashboard, you can find the link [here](https://lookerstudio.google.com/reporting/33c3a880-4602-4cf2-842f-4312d7dbfc56).
-If for any reason you are unable to access the dashboard, GitHub includes a PDF named "Transparency_Portal_Portugal" containing the dashboard.
-The dashboard comprises two primary charts aimed at providing insights into public contract expenditure:

 1. **Contract Expenditure by Type:**
    - **Goal:** This chart showcases the types of contracts that have incurred the highest expenditure in Portugal, offering a comprehensive overview of spending distribution across various contract categories.